-This paper has presented a measurement design capable of addressing the issue of inadequate sampling of natural concentration gradients in the temporal domain - a common characteristic of many advection measurement setups - by increasing the

-- temporal resolution of the gradient measurements.
+This paper has presented a measurement design capable of addressing the issue of inadequate sampling of natural concentration gradients in the temporal domain - a common characteristic of many advection measurement setups - by increasing the temporal resolution of the gradient measurements.
 Observing gradients with a sufficiently high temporal resolution and therefore capturing as much information as possible over a large range of temporal scales is crucial for reliable advection estimates computed from concentration gradients.
-In order to produce accurate gradient measurements in a multi-analyzer setup, an approach was presented which adequately - addresses the problem of inter-instrument bias.
-It was shown that the uncertainties associated with this approach are one order of magnitude smaller compared to the benefit achieved.
+In order to produce accurate gradient measurements in a multi-analyzer setup, an approach was presented which adequately addresses the problem of interinstrument bias.
+It was shown that the uncertainties associated with this approach are one order of magnitude smaller compared to the benefit achieved for the given setup.
+For completeness it should be stated that it is always advisable to avoid instrument bias as far as possible by appropriate technical measures, e.g. sampling system design and calibration against known reference gas standards (conventional calibration).
+However, presented statistical calibration method is independent of conventional calibration in the sense that it solely deals with the remaining bias after conventional calibration and that the functioning of the statistical calibration is to the largest extend independent of the magnitude of this remaining bias.
 The proposed bias correction approach is therefore a suitable tool at least for multi-analyzer setups measuring horizontal gradients at one height, given a certain proximity of individual sampling locations.
-There might also be benefits from - applying the bias correction approach to sequentially measured data from switching valve systems in a single-analyzer setup.
+There might also be benefits from applying the bias correction approach to sequentially measured data from switching valve systems in a single-analyzer setup.
 It should be tested in the future whether the bias correction approach can be transferred to measurements of vertical gradients, although care has to be taken due to strong systematic vertical gradients particularly at night in the case of CO2 concentration.
-The concept outlined in the current paper - is not limited to measurements of CO2 concentration but useful for the accurate observation of gradients of other scalars, too.
-Furthermore, it is not limited to gradient measurements for the computation of advective flux components but is worth considering for any gradient based flux measurement application.
-Finally, the bias correction approach is useful for the relative adjustment of signal levels between individual sen- - 25 sors in any kind of sensor network that samples phenomena which at least part of the time - lead to common characteristics of the observed signal at several locations in the network.
+The concept outlined in the current paper should not be limited to measurements of CO2 concentration but be useful for the accurate observation of gradients of other scalars, too.
+Furthermore, it need not be limited to gradient measurements for the computation of advective flux components but is worth considering for any gradient based flux measurement application.
+Finally, the bias correction approach might be useful for the relative adjustment of signal levels between individual sensors in any kind of sensor network that samples phenomena which - at least part of the time - lead to common characteristics of the observed signal at several locations in the network.
+We therefore propose to test presented method at other experimental sites measuring CO2 concentration gradients and to explore above mentioned additional applications.

 Acknowledgements.
 The authors wish to acknowledge the help and technical support performed by the staff of the Bayreuth Center for Ecology and Environmental Research (BayCEER) of the University of Bayreuth.
-The experiment was funded by the German Science Foundation (FO 226/16-1, ME2100/4-1, ZE 792/4-1).
+The experiment was funded by the German Science Foundation (FO 226/16-1, ME 2100/4-1, ZE 792/4-1).
 We would further like to acknowledge S. Raasch and his group for developing and providing the LES tool PALM.
 The LES runs were carried out on the HLRN-II-system of the HLRN (North German Alliance for Supercomputing).